MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/query-options.md

 ```

 ### Apply query
-Apply query feature is applied in grouping and aggregating data.
+The `$apply` query option is used in grouping and aggregating data.

-We call `ApplyTo` on the `Apply` property as follows:
+We can call `ApplyTo` on the `Apply` property of `ODataQueryOptions` class as follows:

 ```csharp
 public IQueryable<Customer> Get(ODataQueryOptions<Customer> options)